-University Practice: The Division of Media and University Relations trains all employees approved to interact with media and develops guidelines to assist designees.
+University Practice: The Division of Marketing and Communication trains all employees approved to interact with media and develops guidelines to assist designees.

-Scope of Policy: An employee or department that seeks to publicize a program, event, or achievement should contact the Division of Media and University Relations.
-The Media Relations Office has access to numerous news media contacts and will work with employees to coordinate publicity or visibility for programs, events, or newsworthy issues covered by this policy.
+Scope of Policy: An employee or department that seeks to publicize a program, event, or achievement should contact the Division of Marketing and Communication.
+The Marketing and Communication Office has access to numerous news media contacts and will work with employees to coordinate publicity or visibility for programs, events, or newsworthy issues covered by this policy.

-It is the responsibility of the Division of Media and University Relations to initiate and/or respond to news media requests and to manage those interactions.
-When an employee or department is contacted by the news media, he/she is to notify the Media Relations Office immediately.
+It is the responsibility of the Division of Marketing and Communication to initiate and/or respond to news media requests and to manage those interactions.
+When an employee or department is contacted by the news media, he/she is to notify the Marketing and Communication Office immediately.

-While on university property, news media representatives should, if necessary and appropriate, be accompanied by a Media Relations staff member or a university employee designated by the Division of Media and University Relations.
+While on university property, news media representatives should, if necessary and appropriate, be accompanied by a Marketing and Communication staff member or a university employee designated by the Division of Marketing and Communication.

-To gain access to the residence halls, news media representatives must be accompanied by a Media Relations staff member or a university employee designated by the Division of Media and University Relations.
+To gain access to the residence halls, news media representatives must be accompanied by a Marketing and Communication staff member or a university employee designated by the Division of Marketing and Communication.

 Alcorn State University complies with all applicable federal and state laws regarding the retention and release of personal and/or educational records of all current employees and students.

-If an event attracts news media interest, all press releases and statements to the news media will be routed through and disseminated by the Division of Media and University Relations.
+If an event attracts news media interest, all press releases and statements to the news media will be routed through and disseminated by the Division of Marketing and Communication.
 It is the responsibility of each department head to implement procedures to comply with this policy.

 Alcorn obtains authorization from those whose photographs are taken with the intent to publicize the university.
 Their consent allows the university to incorporate these photographs in situations appropriate to the image of an academic institution including release to the news media, to publish likenesses in Alcorn's publications, on its Website, in videos, on CDs, or in other recruitment or promotional materials including paid advertising.